 What is the average salary in New Zealand?
 New Zealand wages vary greatly by industry and we also record regional variations: as a guideline, salaries are higher where the cost of living and housing is dearer.

-The median income in New Zealand is just under NZ$25,50 per hour as of mid-2020 (NZD$53,040 per annum based on a 40-hour week).
-There is also a minimum wage in New Zealand, but it will not meet the threshold to get any work visa.
+The median income in New Zealand is just under NZ$27 per hour as of mid-2021 (NZD$56,160 per annum based on a 40-hour week).
+There is also a minimum wage in New Zealand under which you cannot be paid legally.

 Salary proportional to qualification level